finopsfoundation/framework/_vendor-members/technative.md

 - FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
-product-overview: We offer several services including Cloud Financial Management, FinOps trainings and. guidance in adopting FinOps as a methodology
+product-overview: We offer several services including Cloud Financial Management, FinOps trainings, and guidance in adopting FinOps as a methodology.

 product-video-url: